The letter dated 1900. Photo: Ville de Lausanne

 Preserved inside a glass jar was a letter from the workers who built the concrete wall, stamped by the Lausanne building works office, as well as a copy of the first edition of socialist anarchist newspaper Le Réveil, dated July 7th 1900.

-Speaking to news agencies, Lausanne official Patrick Etournand said the papers were very well conserved.
+, Lausanne official Patrick Etournand said the papers were very well conserved.

 Though difficult to read, the letter mentions a cementer called Frédéric and says “hello to whoever will have the honour of finding this note,” said Etournand.
 It is dated 1900.

 The newspaper Le Réveil was printed between July 7th 1900 and August 28th 1940.